AvillaDaniel/AvillaForensics/README.md

 # 📋 Summary

 - Avilla Forensics is a free mobile forensic tool created in February 2021 to assist investigators in collecting information and evidence from mobile devices.
 Developed by Daniel Avilla, a police officer from São Paulo, the tool provides powerful features for logical data extraction and backup conversion into formats compatible with advanced forensic analysis software, such as IPED and Cellebrite Physical Analyser.
 Since its inception, Avilla Forensics has received significant updates.
 Version 3.7 introduced substantial improvements, including an integrity system that generates AES-256 encrypted logs (.avilla).
 These files contain hashes of the collected data, ensuring that any modifications can be detected.
 Additionally, the .avilla file includes an HMAC signature, offering an extra layer of protection to verify the authenticity and integrity of the data.
 These enhancements make Avilla Forensics a more robust and reliable tool for forensic investigations.
 The tool is highly versatile, enabling direct interaction with mobile devices through the Android Debug Bridge (ADB) interface.
 Developed in C#, it is fully compatible with Windows 10 and 11 operating systems, functioning stably even in their latest versions.
 This stability and compatibility make Avilla Forensics a safe and efficient choice for forensic technology specialists.
 Among its key features is the APK Downgrade module, which enables data collection from over 15 applications, an essential capability for forensic investigations.
 This module allows downgrading on Android devices without root access, exploiting system vulnerabilities to access app data stored in the DATA region.
-As of version 3.8, support has been expanded to devices running Android 14 and 15, including exploiting vulnerabilities in Android 12 and 13 to access sensitive information efficiently and securely.
-Moreover, version 3.8 introduced several innovations that further extend the tool's capabilities.
+As of version FREE, support has been expanded to devices running Android 14 and 15, including exploiting vulnerabilities in Android 12 and 13 to access sensitive information efficiently and securely.
+Moreover, version FREE introduced several innovations that further extend the tool's capabilities.
 It now allows simultaneous data acquisition from multiple devices, particularly useful in investigations requiring more complex and integrated approaches.
 Another standout feature is the Avilla App Full Extraction module, which enables the collection of data from any application stored in the DATA partition, including information from secondary profiles registered on the device, without requiring root access or APK downgrades.
 This functionality significantly broadens the range of accessible data for analysis.
 With just over three years of existence, Avilla Forensics has evolved impressively, becoming an indispensable tool for specialists worldwide.
 Currently, the tool supports downgrades for over 400 applications, solidifying its position as an innovative and highly effective solution in the forensic technology field.
 The international recognition of Avilla Forensics’ quality was reinforced by its winning of the Forensics 4:Cast award in the non-commercial tools category.
 This award, announced during the SANS Institute event, highlights the tool's importance and contribution to advancing forensic practices.

 # Why and when should Avilla Forensics be used?
 (Por que e quando o Avilla Forensics deve ser utilizado?)